alex-kalinin/rotten-tomatoes-ios/README.md

 ## Remain optional (3 of 7)
 * All images should be cached in memory and disk.
 In other words, images load immediately upon cold start (optional).
-* Customize the highlight and selection effect of the cell. (optional)
 * Add a search bar. (optional)